 One of the most popular events in the world is the Inca Trail Marathon.
 This race takes place in Peru and follows the Inca Trail to Machu Picchu.
 The marathon is considered one of the most difficult in the world due to the high altitude and rugged terrain.
 However, many runners find the challenge to be worth it for the once-in-a-lifetime experience.

-The Inca Trail Marathon is held every year in May or June.
+The Inca Trail Marathon is held every May or June.
 The race starts at KM 82 of the Inca Trail, about 2,000 meters above sea level.
-Runners then go through the jungle, mountains, and ancient ruins before finishing at Machu Picchu.
+Runners then pass through the jungle, mountains, and ancient ruins before finishing at Machu Picchu.
 The total race distance is approximately 42 kilometers.

 Inca Trail elevation gain: